Om Sweet Om: Top Yoga Studios in Colorado Springs

 The peaceful essence of water meets a centering flow in this rejuvenating yogic experience.
 Practitioners float on 10-foot Glide Fit boards, and the low-impact, high-intensity classes are designed for all fitness levels.

-Sample Cost: Pool classes $15 per person.
+Sample Cost: Pool classes $35 per person, including equipment. $120 SUP yoga four-pack.

 CorePower Yoga

 Sure you can take restorative classes here, but dripping sweat is the name of the game.
 With two local studios, CorePower has built a reputation for high-intensity yoga classes in heated, humid temperature-controlled environments.
+You can also choose at-home streaming options.

 The environment aims to detoxify the body, strengthen muscles and deepen flexibility.
 Hot yoga classes follow a systematic order, while other studio offerings follow instructor-chosen vinyasa flows.

-Sample Costs: $23 class, $109 for five-class punch card, $119 monthly membership.
+Sample Costs: $23 class, $75 for five live classes, monthly memberships available.

-1025 Garden of the Gods Rd. and 623 N. Nevada Ave. | corepoweryoga.com
+1025 Garden of the Gods Rd. and 623 N. Nevada Ave.

 Root, Center for Yoga & Sacred Studies